kennyalive/Quake-III-Arena-Kenny-Edition/README.md

 * Q: How to check that Vulkan backend is really active?
 A: `gfxinfo` console command reports information about active rendering backend.

 ## Visual Studio
-The project files are provides for Visual Studio 2017.
+The project files are provided for Visual Studio 2017.
 Free community version is available online.

-`visual-studio/quake3.vcxproj.user.example` file is provided with example configuration options to start game from visual studio and to enable vulkan validation layers.
+`visual-studio/quake3.vcxproj.user.example` file is provided with example configuration options to start the game from visual studio and to enable vulkan validation layers.

 ![quake3-ke](https://user-images.githubusercontent.com/4964024/28160268-4f0707d4-67c8-11e7-9009-8540789aab0b.jpeg)